-The Calgary Fire Department has 39 fire stations across the city which Calgary firefighters operate 24 hours per day to serve the community through excellence in fire prevention, education, protection and safety.
+The Calgary Fire Department has 39 fire stations across the city which Calgary firefighters operate 24 hours a day.
+Are you looking for a list of fire station locations? or fire department facilities?

-Please call 911 in the case of an emergency.
-Do not contact your local fire station in the case of an emergency, always call 911.
+Call 9-1-1 if there is an emergency.
+Do not contact your local fire station directly, always call 9-1-1.

 Calgary Fire Stations offer non-emergency services which help all citizens including fire station neighbours.